Tedd L. Mitchell: Early life and career

-Tedd L. Mitchell, M.D., was born in Columbia, Louisiana and raised in Longview, Texas.
-He earned a Bachelor of Science degree in Biology from Stephen F. Austin State University and a Doctor of Medicine degree in 1987 from the University of Texas Medical Branch, where he is an Ashbel Smith Distinguished Alumnus.
+Mitchell was born in Columbia, Louisiana and raised in Longview, Texas.
+He earned a Bachelor of Science degree in biology from Stephen F. Austin State University and a Doctor of Medicine degree in 1987 from the University of Texas Medical Branch, where he is an Ashbel Smith Distinguished Alumnus.

 Following an elective rotation at the Cooper Clinic in Dallas, Mitchell earned a certificate of added qualification in Sports Medicine.
 In 1991, he was appointed medical director at the Cooper Clinic, a role he held until being named president and chief executive officer in 2006.
 From 2002 to 2008, he was appointed to President George W. Bush’s President's Council on Physical Fitness and Sports.
 In 2007, he was named to the College Sports Medicine Board of Trustees.
 He also served on Texas Governor George Bush’s State Board on Aging (1998 – 2002).

 Mitchell also served as a captain of the U.S. Army Reserves Medical Corps from 1996 to 1998.
 He is a Fellow of the American College of Physicians and the American College of Sports Medicine.